 There are a tremendous variety of jig heads, skirts, colors, and jig-trailer combinations to choose from, but the most important aspect of a jig is the weight.
 Jig fishing is all about getting to the bottom and staying there.
 Once there, it’s dragged and hopped along the bottom imitating a crawfish.

 Bass will often take a jig while its sinking, maybe even more often than from when its sitting on the bottom.
 The rate at which it sinks and the action it gives off in the process are the two key elements of a jig that trigger strikes.
-You should almost always add a trailer to the jig helps enhance the action.
+You should always add a trailer to the jig helps enhance the action.
 You’ll hardly ever see someone fish a jig without a trailer.